 Re-mortgages can be used for various reasons.
-Most people simply switch mortgages because it will work out cheaper for them.
-For example, the introductory discounted interest rate may have finished with your current lender; therefore you could get a discount, or a lower APR, with another lender.
-Other individuals may use a re-mortgage to consolidate their debts.
+Most people simply switch mortgages because the new mortgage will work out cheaper than the existing plan.
+For example, the introductory discounted interest rate may have finished.
+Therefore, you could get a discount or lower APR with a new lender.
+Other individuals may use a re-mortgage to consolidate outstanding debts.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

 Securing short term debts against your home could increase the term over which they are paid and therefore increase the overall amount payable

 You may have to pay an early repayment charge to your existing lender if you re-mortgage.

 But before you contact us why not checkout some of our customer feedback below:

 For more customer feedback please visit our Feedback page.

 “I would like to thank you for all your brilliant work dealing with this matter – you have been superb.”

 M & H J from Latchingdon, Maldon, Essex.

 “I would like to say thanks for helping to sort the re-mortgage.
 It was a pleasure and thank you for being